libis/libis-virtuele-leeszalen-s/modules/Reference/README.md

 See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

+If your records contains diacritic letters like É, Ù, etc., it is recommended to install the php extension `intl`.

 * From the zip

 Download the last release [Reference.zip] from the list of releases, and